Cirilla

 user_tokenstruser token <|user|>

-bert_append_tokenslist[str]tokens to append to the end of the sequence for BERT models e.g. <cls>
+suffix_tokenslist[str]tokens to append to the end of the sequence

 random_spelling_mistake_probfloatprobability of adding a random spelling mistake